KirillDrago/royal-fastapi/README.md

   - Form placeholder
   - Get app_id and app_hash
   - Paste them below
-- /search - Enter keyword for seearch list of chats
+- /search - Enter keyword for seearch list of chats(ex.
+Linux), then enter the number of the chat you want to parse(ex.
+8).
+Result will be in HTML table.
+(Attention!
+App cant parse private chats)
 - /store-token - endpoint for create new token for other users